 - You will engage with an impressive array of nationally and internationally known visiting professionals.

-- Our alumni are known to be resilient, adaptable, and competent working professionals.
+- You will become a part of an alumni network that spans the country.
+Our alumni are well regarded in the field as resilient, adaptable, and highly competent working professionals.
 They are the best ambassadors from the program to the museum and cultural field, and their education and personal values have been the foundation of many successful careers.

 The graduate program in museum studies is located in SU's Nancy Cantor Warehouse, home of the School of Design.
 The building, located in downtown Syracuse, features professional studio facilities for each design program; two shared computer labs; a printing lab; and Design Works, a fabrication lab that holds a variety of tools and technology for wood, metals, and plastic work.
 There is a dedicated space used for framing and matting.